KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 run-time, and is useful in a number of different situations.
 For
 example:

-- some features may only be enabled for paid clients
+- some features may require a license upgrade

 - other features may only be used for diagnostic purposes, and are disabled by default